ReactiveCocoa/ReactiveCocoa/README.md

 #### Naming

-Most operations in Rx borrow names from [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx), which uses terms reminiscient of relational databases, like `Select` and `Where`.
+Many operations in Rx borrow names from [LINQ](https://msdn.microsoft.com/en-us/library/bb397926.aspx), which uses terms reminiscient of relational databases, like `Select` and `Where`.
 Streams over time are known as `Observable`s, which parallels the `Enumerable` type in .NET.